torvalds/linux/Documentation/networking/ip-sysctl.rst

 	https://datatracker.ietf.org/doc/draft-ietf-tsvwg-sctp-failover for
 	details.

+	Possible values:

-	1: Enable pf.
+	- 1: Enable pf.

-	0: Disable pf.
+	- 0: Disable pf.

 	Default: 1

 pf_expose - INTEGER
 	Unset or enable/disable pf (pf is short for potentially failed) state exposure.
-Applications can control the exposure of the PF path state in the SCTP_PEER_ADDR_CHANGE event and the SCTP_GET_PEER_ADDR_INFO sockopt.
-When it's unset, no SCTP_PEER_ADDR_CHANGE event with SCTP_ADDR_PF state will be sent and a SCTP_PF-state transport info can be got via SCTP_GET_PEER_ADDR_INFO sockopt;  When it's enabled, a SCTP_PEER_ADDR_CHANGE event will be sent for a transport becoming SCTP_PF state and a SCTP_PF-state transport info can be got via SCTP_GET_PEER_ADDR_INFO sockopt;  When it's disabled, no
+Applications can control the exposure of the PF path state in the SCTP_PEER_ADDR_CHANGE event and access of SCTP_PF-state transport info via SCTP_GET_PEER_ADDR_INFO sockopt.

-	SCTP_PEER_ADDR_CHANGE event will be sent and it returns -EACCES when trying to get a SCTP_PF-state transport info via SCTP_GET_PEER_ADDR_INFO sockopt.
+	Possible values:

-	0: Unset pf state exposure, Compatible with old applications.
+	- 0: Unset pf state exposure (compatible with old applications).
+No event will be sent but the transport info can be queried.

-	1: Disable pf state exposure.
+	- 1: Disable pf state exposure.
+No event will be sent and trying to obtain transport info will return -EACCESS.

-	2: Enable pf state exposure.
+	- 2: Enable pf state exposure.
+The event will be sent for a transport becoming SCTP_PF state and transport info can be obtained.

 	Default: 0